X-ray imaging practice registration

 Accreditation with QIP

-The Department of Natural Resources, Mines and Energy (DNRME) has engaged Quality Innovation Performance (QIP) to deliver accreditation services for medical providers that offer services to Queensland coal mine workers.
+The Resources Safety & Health Queensland (RSHQ) has engaged Quality Innovation Performance (QIP) to deliver accreditation services for medical providers that offer services to Queensland coal mine workers.

 The accreditation requirements are set out on the QIP website.
 To achieve accreditation, practices must provide evidence that they meet the Standards for acquiring digital chest radiography images for medical surveillance of Queensland coal mine workers (PDF, 1.8MB).
 Please note that this accreditation is for the Coal Mine Workers' Health Scheme and is separate to the accreditation provided by QIP for the DIAS Practice Accreditation Standards.

-You must hold a current accreditation with QIP as an X-ray imaging practice to be approved by DNRME.
+You must hold a current accreditation with QIP as an X-ray imaging practice to be approved by RSHQ.

 Part B – Fit and proper